 I have heard people ask why there was a Jewish Hospital in Amsterdam, yet I have never heard anyone ask why there were several Catholic Hospitals across the country.

-People should realize it was not the similarities that made the Netherlands but the tapestry of the differences that made is a prosperous nation.
+People should realize it was not the similarities that made the Netherlands, but the tapestry of the differences that made it a prosperous nation.